-A recent report published by Global Fashion Agenda in 2020, states that the fashion industry is accountable for 4% of the global GHG emissions, 20% of industrial water pollution globally, and workers face issues such as hazardous environment and low wages.
+We take justice very seriously, be it social or environmental.
+A recent report published in 2020 by Global Fashion Agenda states that the fashion industry is accountable for 4% of the global GHG emissions, 20% of industrial water pollution globally, and workers face issues such as hazardous environments and low wages.
 Just in 2018, the industry produced 2.1 billion tonnes of Greenhouse Gas Emissions.
 If no further action is taken over the next decade, these numbers will likely rise to 2.7 billion tonnes a year by 2030.

 2021 Only use Reusable, Recyclable or Compostable materials in our packaging.